 SWOSU Biology Students and Tri Beta Chapter Earn Awards at South Central Convention

-Three Southwestern Oklahoma State University biology students in Weatherford recently won regional honors at the 2013 Beta Beta Beta (National Biological Honor Society) South Central Regional Convention held at the Biological Station at Lake Texoma.
+Ten Southwestern Oklahoma State University biology students in Weatherford recently presented their research findings at the 2018 Beta Beta Beta (National Biological Honor Society) South Central Regional Convention held in Mt.
+Lebanon, Cedar Hills (TX).

-SWOSU’s Delta Sigma chapter was awarded Outstanding Chapter for District 1 of the South Central Region, which includes Arkansas, Louisiana and Oklahoma.
-In addition to the regional recognition, the Delta Sigma chapter placed third in the Lloyd M. Bertholf Outstanding Chapter competition.
+Sixteen universities from Arkansas, Oklahoma and Texas sent students to the annual regional convention.
+SWOSU’s Delta Sigma Chapter was awarded Outstanding Chapter for District 1 of the South Central Region, which includes the states of Arkansas, Louisiana and Oklahoma.

 SWOSU’s Ashna Dhoonmoon of Mauritius, East Africa, and Brook Rankin of Elgin won first place awards; Devin Widick of Woodward won second place; and Chelsea Miller of Yukon won third place, all for Outstanding Poster Presentations.
 Additionally, Jay Garber of Manhattan (KS) won second place for Outstanding Oral Presentation.
 First place winners will receive financial support to attend the 2018 Beta Beta Beta National Convention in Monterey (CA).

 Dhoonmoon’s presentation was “Investigating the effects of innate stimuli on B7 molecules in bulk splenocytes vs. sorted cells”.
 Her mentor for the work was Dr. Christopher Horton, assistant professor in the Department of Biological Sciences.

 Rankin’s presentation was “Ice Nucleation: a look at evolutionary significance beyond frost injury”.
 Her mentor for this work was Dr. Regina McGrane, assistant professor in the SWOSU Department of Biological Sciences.